 The Committee meets monthly to ensure that the firm’s diversity initiatives continue to be successful through community building, education, outreach and recruiting.

-Five affinity groups for African-Americans, Latinos, Asian-Americans, LGBT and women meet on a regular basis and provide members a forum to gather socially, network, mentor and discuss diversity-related work experiences.
+The firm currently has five Affinity Groups: Asian-American, Black, Latino, LGBT and Women.
+The groups, which meet on a regular basis, provide members a forum in which to gather socially, network, mentor and discuss diversity-related work experiences.

 - Women’s Affinity Group

 Our Women’s Affinity Group is directed by a steering committee that includes women partners, special counsels and associates of various levels of seniority from different practice groups.
 The Affinity Group actively works to plan events for SRZ’s women attorneys.
 The group recently promoted a firmwide Dress for Success clothing drive benefitting disadvantaged women and sponsored two women to attend a Women in Law Leadership Academy.

 SRZ hosts events specifically for our women clients, including the annual Women Partners’ Dinner in New York and a Women’s Soiree in London, which provide valuable opportunities for our clients to network with our women partners and special counsel and build stronger communities among women.